Rafting and canoeing adventures in Croatia's pristine rivers and dramatic gorges.

 A Tranquil Canoeing Haven

 For a more laid-back paddling experience, head to the Kupa River in the Gorski Kotar region.
-Often referred to as the "Green Heart of Croatia," this area is a paradise for canoeing and kayaking.
-The Kupa's gentle currents and calm waters make it perfect for beginners or those looking to unwind in nature.
+Often referred to as the "Green Heart of Croatia", this area is a paradise for canoeing and kayaking.
+The Kupa's gentle currents and calm waters suit beginners or anyone looking to unwind in nature.

 Key Features: